kestra-io/docs/docs/developer-guide/inputs/README.md

 ### `FILE`
 Must be a files send with `multipart/form-data`.
 All the file are automatically uploaded to `Storage` and is available for further task.
+The return will be a full qualified url with the form `kestra:///.../.../`, Kestra are able to handle this url and this inputs can be passed as is to tasks.

 ## Using input value in flow